The Québec Winter Carnival- Experiencing Canada’s Beloved Winter Festival

 Québec Winter Carnival Dates: The Québec Winter Carnival usually takes place near the end of January and runs through the first two weeks of February, but some years it doesn’t start until sometime during the first week of February.

 Tickets: To access the carnival sites, you must purchase a Bonhomme Effigy (plastic figurine) to wear on your coat.
-The effigy can be purchased during the month of December for a special price of $10.
-In January, the price goes up to $15.
-The effigy can be purchased online, at the Carnival reception (205 Boulevard des Cèdres), or at the two Quebec Winter Carnival ticket offices during the event.
+The effigy can be purchased during the months of November and December for a discounted price.
+In January the price goes up.
+The effigy can be purchased online, at the Carnival reception (205 Boulevard des Cèdres), at participating Couche-Tard franchises in the Québec region, at various area hotels and businesses, or at the Quebec Winter Carnival ticket offices during the event.
+You can find more information about purchasing an effigy here.

 Québec Winter Carnival Activities: Carnival events and activities are set up at different sites in Québec City, most within walking distance of each other.